GiacomoSorbi/Katathon/README.md

 ```
 DB_USER=username
 DB_PASS=password
+DB_ADDRESS=address
 ```

-where `username` is your MongoDB database user name and `passsword` is your MongoDB database password.
+where `username` is your MongoDB database user name, `passsword` is your MongoDB database password and `address` is the remainder of your unique mongodb database address following the username and password.
+For example: `@ds195639.mlab.com:95639/testdatabase`

 ### Running the Development Server
 To start the server: